davanstrien/flyswot/README.rst

    $ flyswot predict directory manuscripts_folder .

 - *flyswot* will search inside the manuscripts_folder looking for image files.
-- By default it will look for files that contain :code:`FSE` in the filename since these are files which have been labelled as being "end flysheets".
+- By default it will look for files that contain :code:`FS` in the filename since these are files which have been labelled as being "end flysheets" or "front flysheets"
 - Once it has found all the files labelled as `flysheet` it will then run a computer vision model against these images to see if they are labelled correctly i.e. if it is indeed a flysheet or something else.
 - flyswot will save a csv report containing the paths to the image, the directory the image is stored in, the label, and the confidence for that prediction.